David Albrecht (he/him)

 [Working Paper] [Preregistration]

-Many decisions rest on the collective judgment of small groups like committees, boards, or teams.
-However, some group members may have hidden agendas and manipulate this judgment to sway decisions in their favor.
-Utilizing an incentivized experiment, I compare how the Delphi technique and face-to-face interaction are affected by manipulation.
+Many decisions rest on the collective judgment of small groups like committees or teams.
+However, some group members may have hidden agendas and manipulate this judgment to influence decisions in their favor.
+Utilizing an incentivized experiment, I compare how objective accuracy and perceived trustworthiness of judgments from groups using two out-of-the-shelf interaction formats - the Delphi technique and face-to-face meetings - are affected by manipulation.

-Without manipulation, Delphi is more accurate than face-to-face interaction.
-This reverses with manipulation.
-Perceived trustworthiness only matches objective accuracy in situations with hidden agendas, where face-to-face interaction produces simultaneously more accurate and trusted judgments.
-With manipulation sharing of (truthful) information decreases in Delphi but not in face-to-face interaction.
+Without manipulation, Delphi is more accurate.
+With manipulation, face-to-face is more accurate.
+Only in situations with manipulation the more accurate interaction format is perceived as more trustworthy.
+With manipulation, sharing of (truthful) information decreases in Delphi but not in face-to-face interaction.

 Debt Aversion: Theory and Measurement